 Our mission at Farmhouse Animal & Nature Sanctuary, a 501(c)(3) non profit, is to care for, love and support the exotic, domestic and farm animals that live at the sanctuary, to the best of our ability, for the remainder of their lives and to educate the public on animal care and nature.

 Founders & lifelong pet owners, Dave & Lisa Burns, volunteered for many years at a local wild and exotic animal rescue/rehab and later became live in care takers at that sanctuary.
 When the sanctuary was closing they decided they needed to continue caring for the animals currently under their care and help others as well.
 They started their own nonprofit, became a 501(c)3, and moved the animals to their property in Myakka, where the sanctuary continues to grow and evolve.
 Along with their board of directors and volunteers, their goal is to continue to give the animals a place to feel safe while teaching a new generation the joy of caring for animals.

-Dave Burns has been a local business owner for over 25 years and is a skilled tradesman with experiences in the construction, landscape and hardscape fields.
-His animal experience includes 30 + years of hands on caring for farm animals in addition to 2 years caring for exotic, wild and farm animals as a live in caretaker on a farm sanctuary and a life-long pet owner of domestic animals including dogs, cats, birds and fish.
+Dave Burns has been a local business owner for over 30 years and is a skilled tradesman with experiences in the construction, landscape and hardscape fields.
+His animal experience includes 35 + years of hands on caring for farm animals in addition to 2 years caring for exotic, wild and farm animals as a live in caretaker at a local sanctuary before co-founding FANS in 2017.
+He is a life-long pet owner of domestic animals including horses, dogs, cats, birds and fish.
 Dave has implemented and taught a hands on program at local schools creating wildlife habitats with the students.
 He also volunteered for many years working on construction and maintenance projects at a local wild, exotic & farm animal sanctuary.